napari/docs/docs/developers/architecture/app_model.md

 ## `Action`s

-The {class}`app_model.types.Action` class is designed to easily create a high level 'Action' object that is the "complete" representation of a command; a pointer to a callable object and optionally placement in menus, keybindings, and additional metadata like title, icons, tooltips etc. It subclasses {class}`app_model.types.CommandRule` and takes {class}`app_model.types.MenuRule` and
+The {class}`app_model.types.Action` class is designed to easily create a high level 'Action' object that is the "complete" representation of a command: a pointer to a callable object and optionally placement in menus, keybindings, and additional metadata like title, icons, tooltips etc. It subclasses {class}`app_model.types.CommandRule` and takes {class}`app_model.types.MenuRule` and